boelukas/pbs-sandfluid/README.md

-# PBS-Sandfluid
+# PIC & FLIP fluid solver
-The final project for the course Physically-Based Simulation in Computer Graphics HS2021.
+This is the code of the final project for the course Physically-Based Simulation in Computer Graphics, ETHZ, HS2021.
+We use [Taichi](https://github.com/taichi-dev/taichi) to implement a fluid solver as descibed in the paper: *Zhu, Yongning and Bridson, Robert, Animating sand as a fluid.
+ACM
+Transactions on Graphics 2005, 24, pp. 965-972*.

 ## Cloning the repository